pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 <a name="7-save-state"></a>
 ### Saving javascript state of the game

 Since your gameplay logic is going to be in JavaScript, all the state, like player parameters, inventory, quest states, etc, will be contained there.
 When your game needs to be saved and loaded, the state must be somehow passed to Unity C# code, so that it could save/load it.
-There is many way to organize the state in JavaScript.
+There is many ways to organize the state in JavaScript.
 Let's take a look at a simple and recommended one, where all our game state that is intended to be saved is contained in a single object.
 The other javascript game objects can by one or other way read this state, and modify it when needed.

 Write the following to *index.js*
 ```js